smemsh/utilx/README.rst

 dependencies
 ------------------------------------------------------------------------------

-The script uses the following commands:
+The scripts use the following commands:

 - ratpoison (query and set window numbers)
 - xwininfo (gather all window titles)